-Read on to find out more about Cosmos (ATOM) and how it works or skip ahead to our step-by-step buyers guide if you’re up to speed and ready to buy Cosmos (ATOM).
+Read on to find out more about Cosmos (ATOM) and how it works or skip ahead to our step-by-step guide if you want to find the best place to buy Cosmos tokens.

 What is Cosmos?

 The idea behind Cosmos relates to connectivity.
 Instead of creating one blockchain, the team behind Cosmos have created a network of hubs that connect independent blockchains.

 With Cosmos, operations processed inside individual blockchains won’t affect the network and issues of usability, scalability and transaction speed are greatly reduced.